 You are advised to complete and submit your Educational Plan as soon as possible, to maximize access to available seats.

 Your Educational Plan will be reviewed by a member of the Communication department who may contact you by email with comments or questions.
 When your proposal is approved, you will receive an email from the department that will include your AVN.
-You will also be required to attend a Transfer Planning conference.
+You will also be required to attend a

 Schedule of Classes